Representation of tensor functions using lower-order structural tensor set: three-dimensional theory: Introduction

 Constitutive modeling is central to continuum mechanics and materials modeling in engineering and materials science \cite{ottosen2005mechanics}.
 Constitutive models capture a wide range of mechanical and multiphysical behaviors of materials including stress–strain relationships, yield surfaces, failure criteria, thermal and electrical properties, and mechano-physical behaviors.
 Constitutive laws are usually described using scalar- or tensor-valued functions with multiple arguments including field and state variables.
 In addition, material symmetry or anisotropy is incorporated in constitutive laws through structural tensors (i.e., anisotropic tensors) designated for each point group \cite{zheng_theory_1994}.

 The representation theory of tensor functions \cite{zheng_theory_1994, Boehler_applications_1987, apel2004approaches} is a powerful mathematical tool that provides general forms of constitutive laws consistent with frame-indifference and material symmetry principles.
 It was established in the mid-20th century by Rivlin \cite{rivlin_large_1948, rivlin_further_1955}, Pipkin \cite{pipkin_formulation_1959}, and Noll \cite{noll_representations_1970}.
 These pioneers developed representations of isotropic tensor functions, primarily for isotropic materials.
 Thereafter, Wang \cite{wang_representations_1969, wangb_representations_1969}, Smith \cite{smith_isotropic_1971}, and Boehler \cite{boehler_irreducible_1977} derived isotropic scalar-, vector-, and tensor-valued functions of vectors and 2nd-order tensors.
 Later on, the representation theory was generalized to anisotropic tensor functions by Boehler and Liu \cite{boehler_simple_1979, liu_representations_1982}, and then Spencer and Betten \cite{spencer_formulation_1982, betten_irreducible_1987}.
 Their approach was to transform an anisotropic tensor function into an extended isotropic one by including structural tensor arguments.
 These structural tensors characterize material symmetry and are invariant under any symmetry operation of the point group \cite{zheng_theory_1994}.
-The structural tensors for all two-dimensional (2D) and three-dimensional (3D) point groups are reported by Zheng and Xiao \cite{zheng_theory_1994, xiao_isotropic_1996}.
+The structural tensors for all two-dimensional (2D) and three-dimensional (3D) point groups are reviewed by Zheng \cite{zheng_theory_1994}.
 Despite its theoretical elegance, the practical application of this anisotropic representation theory is rather limited.
 Firstly, the theory provides only the general mathematical forms, requiring researchers to determine specific functions either empirically or through trial-and-error.
 Secondly, a major obstacle is that most point groups involve higher-order (i.e., 3rd-order or higher) structural tensors, which complicate and often preclude practical modeling.
 In practice, constitutive modeling with higher-order structural tensors is rarely feasible.
 Most crystalline point groups require higher-order structural tensors and their constitutive modeling remains largely unexplored.
+To circumvent the obstacle of higher-order structural tensors, Xiao \cite{xiao_isotropic_1996} introduced lower-order structural tensor functions (i.e., non-constant structural tensors) to derive the representations of anisotropic tensor functions.
+Key results of the representations are reported in following works \cite{xiao1996minimal, xiao1998scalar}.